baboment/BH25-Analysis-Workflow-Creators/paper/paper.md

 | Peer Review | H | H | N | Have a colleague test and provide feedback on the tool description. |
 | Subworkflow Feature Requirement | M | H | M | Utilize `SubworkflowFeatureRequirement` for modular workflows with abstractable components. |
 | Container Conformity | M | M | M | Ensure software containers conform to the “Recommendations for the packaging and containerizing of bioinformatics software”. |

+## Constraints & Scope
+Building the required pangenome graph indices for GPU-accelerated mapping proved time-consuming and storage-intensive.
+Given the end-to-end data footprint—from FASTQ through graph indices—we limited the current benchmarking run to a subset of Dai samples.
+Moreover, there are comparatively few mature tools for calling SVs directly from graph-aligned reads, which constrained our choice of methods.
+Despite these practical limits, the workflow enables systematic evaluation across decreasing coverages and provides a clear path to expand benchmarking as resources allow.

 ## Next Step